 - Ability to undertake critical analysis of contemporary international policy issues and challenges

-- Development of course specific practical skills such as policy analysis and policy advocacy, negotiation, mediation, communication and media relations.
+- Development of module specific practical skills such as policy analysis and policy advocacy, negotiation, mediation, communication and media relations.

 Information for international students